-To unmute all muted tracks, hold down SHIFT and press Drum.
+♪: To solo the Drum sequencer, hold down SHIFT and press the Mute button.

 5.4.3.5.
 Using the Main Encoders

 In Drum mode, the five main encoders can be used to edit the parameters of the current Drum track.